Does your opt-in landing page suck?

 What’s Bad With This Landing Page:

-• The opt-in form doesn’t render very well in desktop or mobile.
+• The opt-in form doesn’t render very well on desktop or mobile.

 • The color scheme could use a bit of work in my opinion as well.